swiftlang/swift-evolution/Proposal.md

 }
 ```

-#### `Ranges` and `Elements` sub-collections
+#### Accessing Ranges and Individual Indices

-`RangeSet` provides access to its ranges and, when possible, individual indices through three collection views.
-The ranges that comprise a range set are available in a random-access collection via the `ranges` property.
-Individual indices are available as a bidirectional collection via the `elements` property, when a range set's `Bound` type is `Strideable` with an integer range, or for any range set through the `elements(within:)` method.
+`RangeSet` provides access to its ranges as a random-access collection via the `ranges` property.
+The individual indices in a collection that are represented by a range set are available as a bidirectional collection through the `individualIndices(within:)` method (see below for more about this method's return type).

 ```swift
 extension RangeSet {